California predicts $54.3 billion budget deficit due to coronavirus

 The state projects that the unemployment rate in 2020 will hit 18%, more than during the worst of the Great Recession, when it peaked at about 12.3% in 2010.

-As a result of large job loss, overall personal income for Californians is expected to drop by 9% in 2020, leading to a drop in revenue from state income taxes, the report said.
+As a result of large job losses, overall personal income for Californians is expected to drop by 9% in 2020, leading to a fall in revenue from state income taxes, the report said.
 New housing construction is also expected to drop, with a projected 21% reduction in new building permits.

 The finance department projects a 25.5% decline in personal income taxes collected by the state, and a 27% decline in sales taxes and a 23% drop in corporate taxes.

-In addition, the state expects to spend more than projected in 2020 because of expenses related to the coronavirus pandemic of about $13 billion.
+In addition, the state expects to spend more than projected in 2020 because of about $13 billion in expenses related to the coronavirus pandemic.